Ajayshady/Needs_Follow/Naveen_Balaji_Follow.md

 5. Black Thread Procedure:- videos

-6. Portasi month poornami ambige (god):- - videos
+6. Portasi month poornami ambige (god):- - videos - it will come in october to november

 7. brahama moortham - these mudarai - videos